gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 .. container:: figurelegend

-    Evolution of the potential energy as a function of the number of steps during energy minimization.
+    Figure: Evolution of the potential energy as a function of the number of steps during energy minimization.

 ..  container:: justify